romin-ebrahimi/rocket-money/README.md

 # Rocket Money

 ### Info

 - `data` - directory contains the small sample data set.
+- `model_bert.py` - script for testing the BERTopic model.

 ### Setup Git Hooks

 The files `.flake8`, `pyproject.toml`, and `.pre-commit-config.yaml` are used,
 in addition to the black code formatter, to autoformat code that meets code style guidelines. e.g. line length must be <= 80.
 In order to use this, follow